National Geographic “Rising Seas” map of projected North American shoreline change from ice melt. Map from: http://tiny.cc/xc0z9w

 Continuing on the topic of adding carbon to the atmosphere, University of Berkeley researchers, Christopher Jones and Daniel Kammen, looked at the spatial distribution of U.S. household carbon footprints.
 The researchers first point out the obvious in that carbon footprints in densely populated areas are typically low because of smaller residences, shorter commutes, and the availability of mass transit.
-Here’s the catch though – the suburbs have an unusually large carbon footprint.
-In fact the footprint is so large that it negates the “green” urban core.
+Here’s the catch though – the suburbs have an unusually large carbon footprint and are always in serious need of carbon management.
+In fact, the footprint is so large that it negates the “green” urban core.
 As Jones and Kammen summarize: